 Cost: Included in your child’s tuition is a morning snack, lunch, and afternoon snack.
 Tuition remains the same whether you participate in our meal program or choose to pack your child’s snacks and lunch.
 No discounts are given for providing your own food or beverages.

-Beverage Offerings: By law, for the nutritional well-being of children, we can only offer 1% milk and water with meals.
+Beverage Offerings: By law, for the nutritional well-being of children, we offer 1% milk and water with meals.
 Our milk is organic and lactose-free.
-No juice is served.
-The only exception to the beverage offerings is at our two annual receptions and any celebrations.
-All food and beverage offerings are always provided to you ahead of time in writing.
+While one cup of 100% juice is allowed, we only do this if we make our own juice as a group project or for a special celebration.

-Little Chefs: Children are always invited to help prepare, cook, and serve the food under our constant supervision.
+Little Chefs: Children are always invited to help prepare and serve the food under our constant supervision.
 Everyone helps clean up afterwards.
 Children (even tiny tots) get to practice cutting with kid-safe knives as they help cut up fruit for snack time or clean and cut the lettuces we grown in our garden.
 This empowerment and responsibility helps them develop table manners, healthy eating habits, and a strong sense of community as they care for others.
+We typically serve food “family-style” for preschoolers (2years+), where children serve themselves food from serving plates, but COVID-19 precautions are now in place where meal prep is done by a teacher wearing a mask and gloves.

 Holidays and Cultural Festivities: We provide a variety of ethnic foods and celebratory foods for nearly every holiday and cultural festivity.
 Please let us know if you would like to add your heritage events to our calendar and share the important traditions you have at home.
-Food during these events may include sweets that traditionally are served.
+Food during these events may include a small portion of “sweets” that traditionally are served.

 - NUTS: This facility may have and serve products that contain nuts; to reiterate, we are NOT nut free (sorry).
 We do serve sun-butter or almond-butter instead of peanut butter; however, peanut butter may still be on the premises.